Experience Remote Winter Backpacking in Wisconsin

 Ice Age Trail and Harrison Hills

-The Harrison Hills segment of the Ice Age National Scenic Trail winds more than 14 miles through thick stands of oak and maple in north central Wisconsin.
+The Harrison Hills segment of the Ice Age National Scenic Trail winds more than 14 miles through thick stands of oak and maple in North Central Wisconsin.
 More than 10,000 years ago, the retreating glacier left this area with deep kettles, massive knolls and numerous deep-blue glacial lakes, especially striking in winter.
 The trail is strenuous, so plan stops at Chain and Bus Lakes, which sport primitive campsites with log seating.

-The Ocooch Mountains in southwestern Wisconsin are home to the 8,600-acre Kickapoo Valley Reserve, a beautiful parcel of land bisected by the Kickapoo River and its tributaries.
+The Ocooch Mountains in Southwest Wisconsin are home to the 8,600-acre Kickapoo Valley Reserve, a beautiful parcel of land bisected by the Kickapoo River and its tributaries.
 The reserve features hardwood forest and firs, damp wetlands and massive sandstone bluffs, with miles of trail zigzagging from corner to corner.
 While some of these paths are reserved for cross-country skiing in the winter, plenty of others are open for backpacking.

 One popular activity for those on foot is searching for ice caves and formations.
 Since the reserve has both an abundance of groundwater and numerous rocky cliffs and overhangs, they form easily every winter.
 Grab a map from the visitor center before heading out, as some are hard to spot.